christian-schlichtherle/neuron-di/README.md

 Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of _lazy dependency resolution_ and _caching_.
-It takes advantage of functional programming features available in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide a simple, yet powerful API for these target environments.
+It takes advantage of functional programming features in Java SE 8, Scala 2.11 and Scala 2.12 in order to provide an API with a simple, yet complete Domain Specific Language for each target environment.

 Neuron DI can be used standalone or embedded in other DI frameworks, e.g. in Guice 3.0+.
 When using it standalone, programmers enjoy a simple, yet complete domain specific language (DSL) for writing